 Bitcoin is a "software-based online payment system" that was created in 2008.
-It is based on a software platform that uses a distributed network of servers to process bitcoin transactions, to create more bitcoins, and to provide a compensation mechanism for the "miners" who run the servers that process transactions and create bitcoins.
+It is based on a software platform that uses a distributed network of servers to: (i) process bitcoin transactions, (ii) create more bitcoins, and (iii) provide a compensation mechanism for the "miners" who run the servers that process transactions and create bitcoins.
 The software platform was established as an open-source project.
-Despite the media attention, Bitcoin's growth has been slow relative to other payment platforms.23
+Despite the media attention Bitcoin has received, while the volume of bitcoin transactions has increased Bitcoin shows no signs of the explosive growth that successful multi-sided platforms had early on.

 Negative externalities have plagued Bitcoin.
 The digital currency was originally conceived to handle micro-transactions digitally.
-The "killer app", however, was used as a currency for the "dark web" where transactions are made for hard drugs, firearms, and other illicit items.
+This "killer app," however, provided a currency for the "dark web," where transactions are made for hard drugs, firearms, and other unsavory items.
 It was the currency for "The Silk Road" which was an eBay of sorts for drugs and other illegal products and services.
 Traditional drug cartels, and other criminal gangs, also used bitcoins for money laundering.
 Furthermore, a number of the exchanges and vaults lost bitcoins through either malfeasance by the operators or by cyber-thieves.

 Bitcoin does not have a robust governance system for dealing with these externalities.
 To begin with, the Bitcoin Foundation has suffered reputational problems.
 Of its five original board members one was convicted of money laundering and one was the founder of the bankrupt Mt.
-Gox, which allegedly lost about \$500 million of bitcoins from hacking.
+Gox, which allegedly lost about \$500 million bitcoins from hacking.

 At the heart of these problems is the lack of exclusionary power-it does not have the ability to prevent anyone from using the Bitcoin platform.
-Some open source projects such as Linus have a leader-often the original creator-whose moral authority can discipline the community.
+It can exhort; it cannot exclude.
+Even its power to exhort is limited.
+Some open-source projects such as Linus have a leader-often the original creator-whose moral authority can discipline the community.
 That is not the case with Bitcoin whose creator remains anonymous.

-The Windows PC Operating System
+C. The Windows PC Operating System

-Windows was introduced in the mid-1980s and gained widespread adoption in the 1990s.
-As of September 2014, more than 90 percent of desktop computers worldwide had Windows installed.
-Like other software platforms Microsoft took actions to promote positive externalities and reduce negative ones.
+Windows was introduced in the mid 1980s and gained widespread adoption in the 1990s.
+As of September 2014, more than 90 percent of computers worldwide had Windows installed.
+Like other software platforms

+Microsoft took actions to promote positive externalities and reduce negative ones.
 To minimize fragmentation it made sure that each new version of Windows was backwards compatible with previous versions.
 As a result existing applications could work with the new versions of Windows.
 It also made sure that all copies of Windows it distributed provided application developers with access to the same set of features.
-It had SDKs that instructed developers on how to develop compatible applications.
-It did not have any general mechanisms, however, for limiting the availability of applications based on quality or other considerations related to negative externalities.
-Someone could develop and sell a Windows application that performed poorly; Microsoft did not have any mechanisms in place that could prevent exclude that application from the platform.
+It had software development kits ("SDKs") that instructed developers on how to develop compatible applications.

+However, it did not have any general mechanisms for limiting the availability of applications based on quality or other considerations related to negative externalities.
 It also did not provide major operating system updates free of charge.
 That resulted in frequent use of older operating systems.

 Microsoft's explicit governance efforts were directed mainly at computer manufacturers (also known as "Original Equipment Manufacturers" or OEMs.)

-Although the licenses are confidential there is some information available on them as a result of the antitrust case brought by the Department of Justice and various US states in 1998.
-Microsoft prohibited computer manufacturer licensees from "removing any desktop icons, folders, or 'Start' menu entries; altering the initial boot sequence; and otherwise altering the appearance of the Windows desktop."24 These prohibitions limited the OEMs "flexibility and choices in configuring the PC desktop."
+Although the licenses are confidential there is some information available on them as a result of the 1998 antitrust case brought by the Department of Justice and various U.S. states.
+Microsoft prohibited computer manufacturer licensees from "removing any desktop icons, folders, or 'Start' menu entries; altering the initial boot sequence; and otherwise altering the appearance of the Windows desktop."
+These prohibitions limited the computer makers' "flexibility and choices in configuring the PC desktop."
 On the other hand these restrictions ensured that end users would have a consistent experience.